gaia-platform/GaiaPlatform/production/tools/tests/ping_pong/README.md

 ./ping_pong
 ```

-To revert the CMake configuration (I'm sure there is a better way to handle this thing):
+To revert the CMake configuration (I'm sure there is a better way to handle two configurations):

 ```bash
 mv CMakeLists.txt CMakeLists-sdk.txt